Nicholas van Hoogstraten

-Nicholas Adolf von Hessen (born Nicholas Marcel Hoogstraten, formerly known as Adolph von Hessen better known as Nicholas van Hoogstraten; born 25 February 1945) is a British businessman involved in property and a convicted criminal.
+Nicholas Adolf von Hessen (born Nicholas Marcel Hoogstraten, formerly known as Adolph von Hessen better known as Nicholas van Hoogstraten; born 25 February 1945), is a British businessman involved in property, and a convicted criminal.

 In 1968, he was convicted and sent to prison for four years after paying a gang to attack a business associate.
 In 2002, he was sentenced to 10 years for the manslaughter of a business rival; the verdict was overturned on appeal and he was subsequently released, but in 2005 he was ordered to pay the victim's family £6 million in a civil case.

-A huge mansion, Hamilton Palace, near Uckfield in East Sussex, which Van Hoogstraten began building in the mid-1980s, remains unfinished and uninhabited.
+A huge mansion, Hamilton Palace, near Uckfield in East Sussex, which van Hoogstraten began building in the mid-1980s, remains unfinished and uninhabited.

 Early life and career

-Hoogstraten was born in Shoreham-by-Sea, West Sussex, to Charles, a violent man who worked as a shipping agent importing meat from Argentina who was absent for long periods in South America, and Edna, a housewife.
-He disliked them both and has described his mother as being "a whining cow".
-The family also contained two younger daughters.
+Hoogstraten was born in Shoreham-by-Sea, Sussex, to Charles, a violent man who worked as a shipping agent importing meat from Argentina, and who was absent for long periods in South America, and Edna Brookes, a housewife.
+Hoogstraten junior disliked them both, and has described his mother as being "a whining cow".
+The family also included two younger daughters.
 He was educated at a Jesuit school in nearby Worthing.
 At 15, he was given a year's probation for his involvement in a stamp-stealing ring following an earlier warning when a stolen typewriter was found in his room.

 He left school aged 16, and joined the merchant navy for a year.
 He began his property business in the Bahamas with an initial investment of £1,000 realised from the sale of his stamp collection.
 On his return to the UK, he moved to Notting Hill Gate and bought houses very cheaply because of rent controls, but specialised in "persuading" tenants to move out, using threatening practices associated with Peter Rachman, someone he has defended.
 Hoogstraten built up his capital through a loan sharking business based in towns along the south coast of England, where he would take property deeds as collateral.
 Many borrowers were unable to maintain his unreasonable payment terms and defaulted on their loans, losing their properties to him and enabling him to build up a substantial property portfolio along the south coast and in London.

 By the age of 22, adding the "van" to his name at this stage, he owned 350 properties in Sussex and was reputedly Britain's youngest millionaire, although The Times in 1967 and 1972 referred to this status as being "self-styled".

 By 1980, aged 35, he owned more than 2,000 properties.
 He later sold the majority of his housing to invest outside Britain, chiefly in mining and farming interests in Nigeria and, later, Zimbabwe.